MaxwellCaron/writeups/TryHackMe/Skynet-Writeup.md

 -rw-r--r-- 1 milesdyson milesdyson   33 Sep 17  2019 user.txt
 ```

-Looks like we have access to `milesdyson`'s home directory, inside we see the `user.txt` that we can submit as well as his SMB share.
+Looks like we have access to `milesdyson`'s home directory, inside we see the `user.txt` that we can submit as well as his smb share.
 The thing that sticks out to me the most is the folder owned by root with the name `backups`.

 ```
 www-data@skynet:/home/milesdyson/backups$ ls -al